dmbarbour/glas/docs/GlasApps.md

 The control hint is runtime specific, perhaps something like `(icanon:on, ...)`.
 I reserve standard error for runtime use - compile-time warnings, logging, etc..

-*Note:* An application adapter could redirect or mirror `sys.tty.*`, perhaps to 'http' and [xterm.js](https://xtermjs.org/).
+*Note:* An adapter could redirect or mirror `sys.tty.*`, perhaps to 'http' and [xterm.js](https://xtermjs.org/).

 ## Foreign Function Interface (FFI)

-The only FFI of any relevance for system integration is calling functions on a ".so" or ".dll" using the C ABI.
+The FFI of relevance for most system integration is calling functions on a ".so" or ".dll" using the C ABI.
 C doesn't have any native support for transactions, but we can freely buffer a sequence of C calls to run between transactions.
 To ensure sequencing, I propose to stream commands and queries to FFI threads.
 To mitigate risk, FFI threads may run in separate OS processes.
 To mitigate latency, a simple environment enables users to pipeline outputs from one C call as input to another.

 A viable API: